 API Led Connectivity categorizes the APIs into 3 categories:

-- System APIs: Underlying all IT architectures are core systems of record (for example one ERP, key customer and billing systems, proprietary databases etc).
-These API’s usually access the core systems of record and provide a means of insulating the user from the complexity or any changes to the underlying systems.
-System APIs handle the trivial details of connecting to systems (think databases) such that users are insulated from any changes.
+- System APIs: Underlying all IT architectures are core systems of record (for example one ERP, key customer and billing systems, proprietary databases, etc).
+These APIs usually access the core systems of record and provide a means of insulating the user from the complexity of any changes to the underlying systems.
+System API Led Connectivity to handle the trivial details of connecting to systems (think databases) such that users are insulated from any changes.

 - Process APIs: Process APIs shape data across System APIs, with the intent of modelling business needs and processes, to break down technology silos and make data more consumable.
-The underlying business processes that shape this data should be strictly encapsulated independent of the source systems from which that data originates, as well as the target channels which delivers the data.
+The underlying business processes that shape this data should be strictly encapsulated independently of the source systems from which that data originates, as well as the target channels which deliver the data.